 David is also a part-time musician.
 He plays keyboards and saxophone in several roots rock and jazz fusion groups is a member of the Songwriter’s Association of Canada and can occasionally be heard performing at venues in the GTA.

-For information and assistance regarding personal injury law, please contact Toronto personal injury lawyer David G. Lavkulik (416-446-5835).
+For information and assistance regarding mediation, please contact Toronto mediator David Lavkulik at (416)-446-5835.

 His availability for mediations may be viewed by accessing his online calendar at: